marcpouzet/zrun/README.md

 semantics was realised by a shallow embedding in Haskell.
 The semantics of mutually recursive stream equations was defined by a fix-point on values computed at every step.
-The idea of computing a fix-point at every instant was also exposed in the paper "The semantics and execution of a synchronous block-diagram language", Edwards and Lee, Science of Computer Programming 2006.
+The idea of computing a fix-point at every instant was exposed in the paper "The semantics and execution of a synchronous block-diagram language", Edwards and Lee, Science of Computer Programming 2006.